 The first two Duke Nukem games were fairly unremarkable 2D side-scrollers.
 With Duke Nukem 3D the genre changed to first person shooter complete with innovate weapons, impressive (for the time) level design, and a raunchy sense of humor.
 As a result Duke Nukem has become one of the most famous video game heroes of all time.

-Dungeons and Dragons Online This game grew a beard in September 2009 when the game went to a Free to Play model and Turbine sued Atari (the digital rights manager of D&D).
+Dungeons & Dragons Online grew a beard in September 2009 when the game went to a Free to Play model and Turbine sued Atari (the digital rights manager of D&D).
 All the updates since Update 9 have featured much better quest designs.

 The Elder Scrolls series' first two installments were quite competent and well received, but the series didn't make a true commercial blockbuster until Morrowind came around.
 And the fourth installment, Oblivion, raised the bar even higher.
 Skyrim was succesful as well, becoming more universally better received on release by fans and critics.